ralph-group/mucloud/README.md

 MuMax-EC2
 =========

 This software allows [MuMax3](http://mumax.github.io/) GPU-accelerated micromagnetic simulations to be run on a computer without a GPU card.
-MuMax-EC2 uses your [Amazon Web Services](http://aws.amazon.com/) (AWS) Elastic Compute Cloud (EC2) account to connect to on-demand virtual computers (instances) that have GPU hardware, which are offered over the Internet for a [fixed hourly price](http://aws.amazon.com/ec2/instance-types/#gpu).
-This command line program simplifies the process of using AWS and mimics the standard MuMax3 operation, including the web-based interface.
-The program is available for Linux, MacOSX, and Windows computers.
+With your [Amazon Web Services](http://aws.amazon.com/) (AWS) account, virtual computer instances are created using the [Elastic Compute Cloud](http://aws.amazon.com/ec2/) (EC2).
+These instances provide on-demand ([price per hour](http://aws.amazon.com/ec2/pricing/)) access to physical GPU hardware, that allow the simulations to be run remotely.
+The script interface mimics MuMax3 and also forwards the web-based interface, so working with MuMax-EC2 is as easy as MuMax3.

 **Authors:** Colin Jermain, Graham Rowlands
 **License:** [MIT License](http://opensource.org/licenses/MIT)